MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 ---
 title: Designing your meeting extension
 author: heath-hamilton
-description: Learn how to design apps in Teams meetings and get the Microsoft Teams UI Kit, in-meeting tab and use cases, responsive behavior and shared meeting stage, and theme and navigation. ms.author: lajanuar ms.localizationpriority: medium ms.topic: conceptual
+description: Learn how to design apps in Teams meetings and get the Microsoft Teams UI Kit, in-meeting tab and use cases, responsive behavior and shared meeting stage, and navigation. ms.author: lajanuar ms.localizationpriority: medium ms.topic: conceptual